sm-supports/migration/README.md

 # SM Supports Portfolio

 A modern, responsive portfolio website built with Next.js 14, TypeScript, and TailwindCSS.
-This project replicates the look and feel of huly.io while showcasing SM Supports' services and projects.
+This project showcases SM Supports' services and projects with Supabase integration and email functionality.

+🌟 **Now deployed on Cloudflare Pages with full environment variable support!**

 ## 🚀 Features